jamesp9/SpecialFinderMiner/README.md

 * Dumper: Long-running service reads the crawl results from RabbitMQ and writes to PostgreSQL
 * Transmitter: A program syncs database to Elasticsearch
-* Miner: A program analyses the data in the PostgreSQL and Elasticsearch and tries finding products I may be interested in then sends to a Telegram bot to notify the user.
+* Miner: A program analyses the data in the PostgreSQL and Elasticsearch and tries finding products I may be interested in then sends to a Telegram bot to notify me.

 ### Development: